Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Fresh Catch coming in at Harborwalk Marina

-You can also rent pontoon boats, jet skis, kayaks or paddle boards if you want to get out on the water.
+You can also rent pontoon boats, jet skis, kayaks, or paddle boards if you want to get out on the water.
 Several companies offer dolphin cruises, Crab Island tours, snorkeling or snuba excursions, and fishing charters.

 Destin Boardwalk